-The Interdisciplinary Studies Department is committed to innovation, diversity, and collaboration.
-The College provides interdisciplinary instruction through courses in design, sexuality studies, diversity and social justice, middle east studies, pacific island studies, behavioral and social sciences, humanities, and ethnic studies.
+The Department of Interdisciplinary Studies is committed to innovation, diversity, and collaboration.
+The College provides interdisciplinary instruction through courses in sexuality studies, diversity and social justice, Middle East Studies, Critical Pacific Islands and Oceania studies, Native American and Indigenous studies, behavioral and social sciences, humanities, and ethnic studies.
 The courses are listed under "Interdisciplinary Studies" in the "Programs and Courses" section of this catalog.